optimaize/nameapi-client-php/README.md

 nameapi-client-php
 ==================

-PHP Client for the NameAPI Web Service
+PHP Client for the NameAPI Web Service at http://www.nameapi.org/